ibm-apiconnect/pot/labs/lab0.md

 1. Check the version, if it is version 4.5.0 then you can move on to section 1.1 - Create your Bluemix account.
 However if you would prefer to uninstall and reinstall node using Node Version Manager or if node was not found then please continue.

 1. Remove any existing versions of node.
-You will only need to complete these steps if node current exists.
-To remove node completely from your Mac OSX environment run each of the following commands indvidually via terminal.
+You will only need to complete these steps if node currently exists.
+To remove node completely from your Mac OSX environment run each of the following commands.
 Open a terminal session and type each of the commands below individually.

     ```bash
     sudo rm /usr/local/bin/npm